budparr/budparr.com/content/speaking.md

 **Upcoming**

-“Web Design and Marketing for Publishers”
+“Design Thinking for Publishers on the Web”
 Jun 2017 [New School Publishing Institute](http://www.newschool.edu/publishing-institute/)

 "Getting Started with Hugo: The World's Fastest framework for building websites."